ErykKul/json-transformer/README.md

 ## Dependencies

 This library is implemented using the [Jakarta JSON Processing](https://jakarta.ee/specifications/jsonp/) specification.
-It also uses (for parsing of the transformations from JSON documents) the [Jakarta JSON Binding](https://jakarta.ee/specifications/jsonb/) specification.
+It also uses (for parsing of the transformers from JSON documents) the [Jakarta JSON Binding](https://jakarta.ee/specifications/jsonb/) specification.
 Particular implementations of these specifications, which are necessary for running the code of this library, can be chosen at runtime.
 This project uses (with the dependency scope `provided`) the following implementations: `pkg:maven/org.glassfish/jakarta.json@2.0.1` and `pkg:maven/org.eclipse/yasson@3.0.3`.

 Some of the built-in functions provided in this project use JavaScript as expression language.
 If you are using these function, or you are adding your own functions using JavaScript as expression language, then you need to provide a [jvax.script](https://docs.oracle.com/javase/6/docs/api/javax/script/package-summary.html) implementation.
 This project uses (with the dependency scope `provided`) the following implementation: `pkg:maven/org.openjdk.nashorn/nashorn-core@15.4`.